jack-hamilton-kpdor/why-jupyter-notebooks/JupyterPaper-before-edit.md

 ![](images/nonsplit1.png)

-But I can position the cursor where I want the code to be split, select a menu item or hotkey, and
+But I can position the cursor where I want the code to be split, select a menu item or hotkey, and:

 ![](images/split1.png)

 It's harder to accidentally run more than one cell at a time, because there's no command bar icon for that action.

-After you have finished debugging or testing, you can join the cells together again.
+After you have finished debugging or testing, you can join the cells together again if you want.
+How large the code sections are is a matter of style.

 ## Documentation

-There are lots of good things about Jupyter, but one of the best is that it includes support for "markdown", which is a text-based format for rich.
+There are lots of good things about Jupyter, but one of the best is that it includes support for "markdown", which is a text-based format for rich text display.
 This presentation was written entirely in markdown.

 What I like about markdown: